 You should note that UX audits have their limitations.
 They may provide different results than usability studies, so it would be best to compare the outcomes of both methods to make more conscious decisions.

-What type of UX Audit is best for your product?
+What type of UX Design Audit is best for your product?

 Again it depends on the stage and maturity of your product, plus on the answers you are searching for.
 Some audits are better to be conducted on smaller isolated parts of your project.
 Others perform better when used to examine the designs holistically.
 Each type will provide a report presented from a slightly different angle.